-Live training courses cover the theory of permanent makeup; you learn about the tools, color theory, pigments and shade matching, (skin) anatomy techniques, correction techniques, safety precautions….
-Some even give you tips on how to handle clients.
+They cover PMU theory; you learn about the tools, color theory, pigments and shade matching, skin anatomy, correction techniques, safety precautions….
+Some even give you tips on handling clients.
 Look for a course that checks as many boxes as possible.

 Consider which permanent makeup procedure you’d like to learn and do thorough research on the courses available near you.
 Remember to always choose a course that cover both theory and practice, especially if you haven’t worked in beauty before.

-It’s important to choose the course that best suits you lifestyle, but don’t enrol an unaccredited school just because it’s the nearest one or the cheapest one.
-An online course (or webinar) is a great option for anyone working another job, but it will take a lot longer to gain experience this way.
+Both live and online courses have their advantages.
+Live trainings provide hands-on experience.
+An online course is more affordable and it’s a great option for anyone working another job, but it will take a lot longer to gain experience this way.

-The price of a training course depends on it’s length, where you live, the reputation of the school, the reputation of the instructors, the demand in your area.
+The price of a training course depends on its length, the location, the reputation of the school, the reputation of the instructors, the demand in your area.

 2. Health and Safety Training

 Sometimes a first-aid training is required.
 Most states require for anyone working with blood to get training in bloodborne pathogens and communicable diseases.
 Others require you to pass a sterilization and sanitation examination.

 You should try and get these certificates as soon as you can after finishing the training course so you’re prepared for the next step in becoming a professional, which is licensing.

 Some states require you to be a licensed tattoo artist.
-In the states where permanent makeup is extremely popular, the regulations are quite strict, while other states do not regulate permanent makeup and body art in general at all.
+Regulations are quite strict in some states, while others hardly regulate permanent makeup.
 If you plan to work in one of the states that puts no limitations on permanent makeup, we still strongly advise you to finish your education at an accredited school.
-Clients tend to avoid self-trained artists for justified reasons.
+Clients avoid self-trained artists for justified reasons.

 Depending on the body that does the licensing, you may need to take a state board exam.
 The type of examination varies.
 Sometimes, an extensive portfolio is enough.